-Analysis | 3 takeaways from Day Three of Trump’s impeachment trial
+Analysis | Four takeaways from Day 3 of Trump’s impeachment trial

 “Have you noticed throughout this presentation the uncanny similarity, over and over and over again, of what all these people are saying?”
 DeGette said.
 “They said what Donald Trump said and they echoed each other.
 ‘Stand back and stand by.’
 ‘Stop the steal.'
 'Fight like hell.’
 ‘Trump sent us.’
 ‘We are listening to Trump.’ ”

-In such situations, it’s possible to cherry-pick anecdotes.
+It’s possible to cherry-pick anecdotes in a prosecution.
 It’s also possible that people perceived a message that Trump didn’t technically send.
 The combination of these comments and those citing Trump’s invitation as part of their legal defense, though, suggests that this is something many truly believed was done at Trump’s behest — or at least that it would meet with his approval.